DesantBucie/korny/README.md

 Original Kornshell is buggy, you can compile one above or use precompiled versions in [releases](https://github.com/DesantBucie/korny/releases)

-1. Change default shell to kornshell:<br/>
+1. Change default shell to kornshell:

 `which ksh` - output will be path to ksh<br/>

-Make sure that ksh is in `/etc/shells` (it can be named ksh93), if there isn't, enter a path<br/>
+Make sure that ksh is in `/etc/shells` (it can be named ksh93), if there isn't, enter a path

 `chsh -s <PATH TO KSH>`

 2. Run: `ksh -c "$(curl -fsSL https://raw.githubusercontent.com/DesantBucie/korny/master/bin/install.ksh)"`